Total Views

 3. Rich Inline Formatting

-Bold, italic, links, inline code, mentions, and highlights — all available without leaving the keyboard.
+Bold, italic, links, inline code, and highlights — all available without leaving the keyboard.

 4. Drag-and-Drop